chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

         set type               = dealii
         set grid type          = subdivided_hyper_rectangle
         set grid arguments     = 2,1: 0,0 : 32 , 16  : true
-        set initial refinement = 6
+        set initial refinement = 7
     end

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~

-As for the :doc:`../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder`, we define the boundary conditions in order to have an inlet on the left, two slip boundary conditions at the top and bottom, and an outlet on the right of the domain.
+As for the :doc:`../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder`, we define the boundary conditions to have an inlet on the left, two slip boundary conditions at the top and bottom, and an outlet on the right of the domain.

 .. code-block:: text